inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

 |project_name| Realtime is implemented by four main python modules:

-* **ftp_client** - A generic tool to fetch directory listings and files from a remote server.
+* **sftp_client** - A generic tool to fetch directory listings and files from a remote server.
+There is also an ftp_client module for deployments where the shake maps are on an ftp server.

 * **shake_data** - A mostly generic tool to fetch shake files from an ftp server.
 There is an expectation that the server layout follows a simple flat structure where files are named after the shake event and are in the format of shake data as provided by the USGS (XXXXXX TODO fact check XXXX).
   :samp:`ftp://118.97.83.243/20110413170148.inp.zip`